dverrier/tesseract_ffi/README.md

 text = tess.utf8_text
 ```

-## The generate HOCR
+## To Generate HOCR
 Wikipedia says HOCR 'is an open standard of data representation for formatted text
-obtained from optical character recognition (OCR).
-Tesseract can generate the bounding boxes of the words, the lines, the paragraphs on a page.
+obtained from optical character recognition (OCR)'.
+Tesseract can produce it and generate the bounding boxes of the words, the lines, the paragraphs on a page.

 ```ruby
 require 'tesseract_ffi'